damonjavert/jps2sm/README.md

                         in quotes

-Help for arguments for batch processing:
+Help for arguments for batch mode:

   -b BATCHUSER, --batchuser BATCHUSER
                         User id for batch user operations, default is user id of SM Username specified in jps2sm.cfg